snabble/docs/api_products.md

 ## Update product
 `PUT /{project}/products/sku/{sku}`

 Create or update a product.
-the sku in the url parameter and the JSON payload have to match.
+The sku in the url parameter and the JSON payload have to match.

 **Required permissions** : productsWrite

 ### Request
-**Conent-Type** : application/json
+**Content-Type** : application/json

 **Data** : [product object](#product-object).